My Shortlist

 BROCKTON SCHOOL

-"Brockton is a co-educational IB Continuum World School located in North Vancouver with programs from JK to Grade 12.
+"Brockton is a gender-inclusive IB Continuum World School located in North Vancouver with programs from JK to Grade 12.
 At Brockton students are offered an inclusive, holistic, and challenging learning environment where personal experience and development is paramount.
 The program supports students in becoming life-long learners, and offers a variety of co-curricular, leadership, and service opportunities.
 At Brockton every student and every family is known, welcomed, respected, and valued."

 • Focus on overall student development and well being within a rigorous academic framework